Roth IRA Rules: Income and Contribution Limits

 The exception: if you and your spouse lived apart for the whole year, you get the same limits as a Single filer.)

-- If your status is anything else, then your contribution limit is (using 2013 through 2014 numbers):
+- If your status is anything else, then your contribution limit is (using current numbers):

 - zero (that is, you can't contribute at all) if your income is too high